-The first (clockid) is a clock ID, like the ones used by the clock\gettime() function, and the second (flags) is a flag set.
-This function accepts fewer choices of clock ID than clock\gettime().
-For our purposes, CLOCK\REALTIME and CLOCK\MONOTONIC are the ones we'll consider.
+The first (clockid) is a clock ID, like the ones used by the clock_gettime() function, and the second (flags) is a flag set.
+This function accepts fewer choices of clock ID than clock_gettime().
+For our purposes, CLOCK_REALTIME and CLOCK_MONOTONIC are the ones we'll consider.
 The man page has information about the other clock IDs that can be passed to it.
-The second parameter (flags) can either be 0 or the symbolic constant TIMER ABSTIME.
+The flags parameter can either be 0 or the symbolic constant TIMER_ABSTIME.

-When flags is 0, the requested time (\request) is interpreted as a time interval, as it would be with nanosleep().
-In this case we say clock\nanosleep() is called to do a relative sleep, and the function behaves like nanosleep()-if it's interrupted by a signal, the remaining time is stored in \remain so that it can be called again to complete the relative sleep.
+When flags is 0, the requested time (request) is interpreted as a time interval, as it would be with nanosleep().
+In this case we say clock_nanosleep() is called to do a relative sleep, and the function behaves like nanosleep()-if it's interrupted by a signal, the remaining time is stored in remain so that it can be called again to complete the relative sleep.
 We'd call it, passing it either the real time or monotonic clock ID, as follows:

+'''

-clock\nanosleep(CLOCK\REALTIME, 0, &requestedtime, &remainingtime);
+clock_nanosleep(CLOCK_REALTIME, 0, &requestedtime, &remainingtime);

+'''

-Unlike nanosleep() it lets us choose the clock source.
+Unlike nanosleep(), it lets us choose the clock source.

-Its more interesting use is to make a program do an absolute sleep by passing it the TIMER\ABSTIME flag.
-When we pass this flag to the function, the requested time (\request) is interpreted as an absolute time as measured by the clock with ID (clockid).
+Its more interesting use is to make a program do an absolute sleep by passing it the TIMER_ABSTIME flag.
+When we pass this flag to the function, the requested time (request) is interpreted as an absolute time as measured by the clock with ID (clockid).
 It's like setting an alarm clock-we give it a future clock time, the process is immediately suspended, and when the clock reaches that time, the process wakes up.
-If \request isn't later than the current time on the clock, then clock\nanosleep() returns immediately without suspending the process; that would be like setting an alarm clock to a past time!
-With absolute sleeps, the last parameter is ignored and can be set to NULL because the requested time is absolute - if the process is not interrupted, it's guaranteed to sleep until the clock reaches the time specified in \request, and if it is interrupted, it can be called again with the same time in \request, to continue the sleep until that time.
+If request isn't later than the current time on the clock, then clock_nanosleep() returns immediately without suspending the process; that would be like setting an alarm clock to a past time!
+With absolute sleeps, the last parameter is ignored and can be set to NULL because the requested time is absolute-if the process is not interrupted, it's guaranteed to sleep until the clock reaches the time specified in request, and if it is interrupted, it can be called again with the same time in request to continue the sleep until that time.
 Figure 9-1 illustrates the difference between absolute and relative sleep requests.

-Figure 9-1: The difference between an absolute time specification and a relative one, when the current time is 11 and the request is 15 clock nanosleep(CLOCK REALTIME, TIMER ABSTIME, t2, NULL);
+Figure 9-1: The difference between an absolute time specification and a relative one when the current time is 11 and the request is 15 will end at time t2, not t1 + t2.

-To be clear, suppose that the time at which it's called is t1 seconds since the Epoch, and the requested time is t2 seconds since the Epoch, where t1 < t2.
-If no signal is delivered to the process, the sleep caused by calling will end at time t2, not t1 + t2.
 The time isn't treated as an interval; it's taken as a point of time in the future.
-Therefore, in order to use clock\nanosleep() to delay for an interval of time (a relative sleep), say sleep\interval, a program must call clock\gettime() with the same clock ID, such as CLOCK\REALTIME, add sleep\interval to the returned time, and call clock\nanosleep() with that later time as its third parameter, as in the following semi-pseudocode:
+Therefore, in order to use $clock_nanosleep()$ to delay for an interval of time (a relative sleep), such as $sleep_interval$, a program must call $clock_gettime()$ with the same $clock_gettime()$ with the same $clock_gettime()$ with that later time as its third parameter, as in the following semi-pseudocode: